 The University provided two face coverings to each student, faculty, and staff member.
 Face coverings must be worn when on campus.
 Hand sanitizer stations are available across campus, classrooms and labs are cleaned and disinfected regularly, and health and safety information is posted prominently.
 Learn more about the steps the University is taking, as well as information on other campus facilities, on Penn State's coronavirus website.

-Courses for the fall semester are offered as either in-person or remote.
+Courses are currently offered as either in-person or remote.
 Faculty members teaching in-person courses can either teach the entire class on campus or through a mixed mode, where classes may be modified to minimize the number of students in a classroom at a given time.
 For example, this may be done by breaking students into smaller groups with one group attending in-person instruction one day and learning remotely the next, while the other group does the opposite.
 Students are encouraged to check Canvas for the planned delivery mode for each of their scheduled courses and additional guidance from their course instructors.

 The University has guidelines about attendance that faculty incorporate into their syllabi.
 It is up to each faculty member to handle attendance as they determine appropriate.
-While faculty are asked to be flexible and understanding with challenges, it is ultimately the student’s responsibility to understand expectations of each of their classes.
+While faculty are asked to be flexible and understanding with challenges, it is ultimately the student’s responsibility to understand the expectations of each of their classes.

 Faculty Support and Office Hours